percona/everest-doc/docs/install/supported_operarors_k8s.md

-# Setup and prerequisites
+# Supported operators and K8s clusters

-Percona Everest has two primary components:

-* [Percona Everest CLI](https://docs.percona.com/everest/install/installEverestCLI.html), which connects Percona Everest to your Kubernetes cluster.
-* Percona Everest application with the UI, which you can spin up using the instructions below.
+Percona Everest provides support for various operators and Kubernetes clusters.
+The following is a list of the specific operators and Kubernetes clusters that are compatible with Percona Everest:

-## Supported operators
+## Operators

 * Percona Operator for MySQL Based on Percona XtraDB Cluster (PXC) 1.14.0, 1.15.0
 * Percona Operator for MongoDB (PSMDB) 1.15.0
 * Percona Operator for PostgreSQL (PG) 2.3.1, 2.4.1

-## Supported k8s clusters
+## k8s clusters

 Percona Everest works on most of the cloud K8s and on most of the on-prem vanilla K8s.